liz-robson/SoC-final-project/README.md

     </a>

 <h4>Introduction</h4>
-<p>In the final month of my 16 week full stack developer bootcamp with the School of Code, we were set a challenge and given a brief.</p>
+<p>In the final month of my 16 week full stack developer bootcamp with the School of Code, we were given our final project brief, to design, build and deploy a web application using the skills we had developed over the last three months of the course.

 <hr>
 <h4>My teammates</h4>